SS Lazio: Stadium

 Stadio Olimpico, located on the Foro Italico, is the major stadium of Rome.
 It is the home of the Italy national football team as well as of both local teams Lazio and Roma.
 It was opened in 1937 and after its latest renovation in 2008, the stadium has a capacity of 70,634 seats.
 It was the site of the 1960 Summer Olympics, but has also served as the location of the 1987 World Athletics Championships, the 1980 European Championship final, the 1990 World Cup and the Champions League Final in 1996 and 2009.

 Also on the Foro Italico lies the Stadio dei Marmi, or "marble stadium", which was built in 1932 and designed by Enrico Del Debbio.
 It has tiers topped by 60 white marble statues that were gifts from Italian cities in commemoration of 60 athletes.

 During the 1989–90 season, Lazio and Roma played their games at the Stadio Flaminio of Rome, located in the district Flaminio, because of the renovation works carried out at the Stadio Olimpico.

-In June 2018, Lazio President Claudio Lotito stated that "Lazio should be granted the same favour and treatment as Roma – the ability to also build a new stadium.
+In June 2018, Lazio President Claudio Lotito stated that the Biancocelesti "should be granted the same favour and treatment as Roma – the ability to also build a new stadium.
 He also added that "Lazio's stadium will be built before Roma's stadium."
+In June 2019, Lotito was set to present the designs of a potential future stadium for Lazio, named the Stadio delle Aquile.
+However, this did not occur for reasons unknown, and in July 2021, Lotito pivoted from the creation of the Stadio delle Aquile to the idea of moving the club’s home to a renovated Stadio Flaminio.

-In June 2019, Lazio President Claudio Lotito was set to present the designs of a potential future stadium for Lazio, named the Stadio delle Aquile.
-However, this did not occur for reasons unknown.
+In October 2022, Lotito provided an update on his Stadio Flaminio project, stating that he is "very attached" to the hope that Lazio will play there again, as having it as their home is "something that evokes our history and our roots."
+In November 2022, Lotito discussed his plans for the Stadio Flaminio at the ‘Sing a Song’ charity event at the Auditorium della Conciliazione in Rome.
+He stated that he "would like to increase the stadium from a capacity of around 18,000 to 45,000" and that "it is a problem" for Lazio to "remain without a stadium of their own."